Code-Institute-Submissions/chasakara-MLS2-My-Body-project/README.md

 #### Futures features

 #### User stories
 As a user l would want to know my body mass index

-As a user l would want to know my body face percentage

 As a user l would want to know my if am underweight, normal, overweight or obese

 As a user l would want to know my if any healthy tips regarding my weight